 Data analysis was performed using statistical software, Prism graphpad, version 6.4.
-The statistical significance of difference between groups was analyzed using One-way ANOVA followed by independent-sample t test.
-The level of significance was set at P < 0.05.
-The results are presented as mean $\pm$ SD or mean $\pm$ SEM.
+The statistical significance of difference between groups was analyzed using the one-way analysis of variance (ANOVA) followed by independent-sample t test.
+The level of significance was set at p < 0.05.
+The results are presented as mean $\pm$ SEM.